mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Jump only to places where they can refuel, either at a starport or by skimming fuel from gas giants or water-bearing worlds.
-A Jump–1 route has a starport or gas giant in every hex, a Jump–2 route has at least one one-hex ‘gap’ between refuelling points, a Jump–3 route has at least one two-hex ‘gap’ between refuelling points, and so on.
+A Jump–1 route has a starport or gas giant in every hex, a Jump–2 route has at least one one-hex 'gap' between refuelling points, a Jump–3 route has at least one two-hex 'gap' between refuelling points, and so on.
 In this way starship captains know that any route classifi ed at less than or equal to their Jump capability can be travelled with no risk of becoming stranded in deep space.